Avon Modern Slavery Statement 2022

 - The use of any form of forced labour – including prison, bonded and indentured labour

 - Any engagement in, or support for human trafficking.

-The Supplier Code of Conduct forms part of our contractual agreements with all suppliers and acceptance of these terms are a pre-requisite of working with us and for use of our online supplier master system.
+The Supplier Code of Conduct forms part of our contractual agreements with all suppliers and acceptance of these terms is a pre-requisite of working with Avon and our sister brands.